Tropical Cyclone Gina 2022

-Satellite images and tracking maps of Tropical Depression Gina 2022, May 16 - 22.
+Satellite images, weather maps and tracks of Tropical Depression Gina 2022, May 16 - 22.
 Max wind speed 65km/h.

 Gina is located 50 km northwest of Aneityum, Vanuatu, and has moved east-southeastward at 24 km/h (13 knots) over the past 6 hours.

 Gina has continued to track farther east of the prior forecast track as well as model guidance, likely due to continuing convective activity south of the low-level circulation center (LLCC) that has apparently tugged the LLCC farther east than models anticipated.

 Development continues to be inhibited by strong northwesterly wind shear of about 55 km/h (30 knots) which is continuing to confine convection entirely to the southern semicircle.